Q: When should I apply for admission of my child to Ridgewood?

 Q: Is my child required to buy lunch?

-No, students are not required to purchase School lunch.
+No, students are not required to purchase our school lunch.
 Students are permitted to pack healthy lunches.
 Drinks are available for purchase.

 Q: What is Ridgewood School’s maximum class size?